Location:

 Carlo Felice Bianchi Anderloni and the Reborn Berlinetta Aerodinamica

-The car featured here, #915080, is an original 2,700 mm Tipo 256 chassis.
+The car profiled here, #915080, is an original 2,700 mm Tipo 256 chassis.
 The car emerged either in the late 1980s or early 1990s, (citing dates of 1989 or 1993, depending on the source), in Eastern Europe, (perhaps the Czech Republic), wearing locally sourced cabriolet coachwork but retaining an original 6C 2500 motor that remains with the car today.
 In 1994, the Italian owner enlisted the help of Dino Cognolato of Carrozzeria Nova Rinascente (or "New Renaissance") in Vigoza, Italy, who first discovered and verified the car's Tipo 256 history by using X-ray imaging of the chassis and authenticating its number stamping.
 The firm set about restoring the chassis.
 At some stage they or the owner decided to rebuild the Berlinetta Aerodinamica.
 They then contacted Carlo Felice Bianchi Anderloni, same of Carrozzeria Touring Superleggera, who worked with the 6C 2500 upon joining Touring in the 1940s, and who provided access to Touring's records.

 At least three enthusiasts have built noteworthy re-creations of the Berlinetta Aerodinamica.
 Anderloni's involvement in #915080's all-Italian transformation could have arguably provided a certain first-person quality control narrative, though it seems the re-creation on chassis #913191 looks closer to the photographs of the original car, which wore number 76 in the Mille Miglia.
 That much is still guesswork.
 But to speculate further, it might be possible that #915080 is as close to what the original could have been—as designed—rather than how it emerged in the early hours of global conflict.